-Shruti Bandhavi studies to prevent SQL injection attacks using a technique called CANDID (candidate evaluations).
-The method proposed in this study for detecting SQL injection attacks focuses on comparing the query structure the programmer intended for any input with the structure of the actual query that gets executed.
+Bandhakavi et al. [18] studies to prevent SQL injection attacks using a technique called CANDID (candidate evaluations).
+The method proposed in [27] study for detecting SQL injection attacks focuses on comparing the query structure the programmer intended for any input with the structure of the actual query that gets executed.
 The authors introduce a simple and innovative approach to extract intended queries by continuously evaluating runs using well-formed candidate inputs.
-This theoretically robust technique operates by interpreting the symbolic query generated during program execution to infer the intended queries [18].
+This theoretically robust technique operates by interpreting the symbolic query generated during program execution to infer the intended queries.